 Children and young people can find it difficult to talk about their feelings and distress about school in a way that others can understand.
 They may not know why it’s difficult, they may find it hard to express themselves or sort out their thoughts and feelings.

 It’s really important to listen carefully to what they have to say and encourage them to find ways to tell you how they feel or what they need.
 There is information on our website about how to support a young person to share their views, or gather the views of a child.
-DiAS also has two children and young people’s workers who work directly with children and young people.
+DIAS also has children and young people’s workers who work directly with children and young people.

 If they cannot talk to you about it, and many children and young people can’t, then you could suggest other options.
 There is information on the Devon County Council schools’ website about using a solutions-focused approach to help a child think about and talk about school.
 There are some practical tools set out in detail and one of them may work for your child.